.NATVIS File Extension

 - Format: XML

-What is an .NATVIS file?
+What is a .NATVIS file extension?

 .NATVIS file extension is created by Microsoft. .NATVIS has been classified as Developer Files.
 The format of .NATVIS file is XML.